swisschain/Lykke-HftApi-Docs/source/includes/_private-api.md

 ## Get active or closed orders

-Return active orders or return closed orders fromm history.
+Get active orders or closed orders from history.

 ### HTTP Request